pengzhao-intel/xetla/media/docs/construct_a_gemm.md

-In this document, we will illustrate how to construct a GEMM based kernel, including post operators.
-XeTLA provides different level of interfaces so we will show how to do GEMM from both kernel and group level API.
-Meanwhile, we will aslo show how to apply advance algorihtm inside GEMM kernel such as `splitK` and `streamK`.
+In this document, we will illustrate how to construct a GEMM with goup API, meaning workgroup level, and will explain the key performance considerations.
+Meanwhile, we will aslo show how to apply advance algorihtms such as `splitK` and `streamK` and the relationship between GEMM shape with other parameters.

 ![ALT](/media/docs/dom.jpg "GEMM decomposition by workgroup and subgroup")

-## How To Implement A GEMM With Building Block

-To create a customized GEMM kernel, the following steps should be considered:
+## Basic Components

 1. Select a GEMM building block, including the work-group and sub-group division, which is the core of your GEMM
 2. Define `epilogue` that specifies what you want to fuse in register level after GEMM computation, such as relu,  and how to write out GEMM results